-The effective income tax rate for the Current Quarter was approximately (37%) resulting in a \$0.57 million income tax benefit.
-The effective income tax rate for the Prior Year Quarter was 38% resulting in a \$0.08 million income tax expense.
+The effective income tax rate for the Current Quarter was approximately 27% resulting in a \$0.15 income tax expense.
+The effective income tax rate for the Prior Year Quarter was 40% resulting in a \$0.79 million income tax benefit.
+During the Current Quarter, the Company recorded a \$0.6 million gain on the reduction of contingent obligations related to the acquisition of the Isaac Mizrahi Brand.
+This gain is not subject to tax and was treated as a discrete item occurring in the Current Quarter (See Note 6, Debt).